arizvisa/ida-minsc/docs/static/index.rst

 Welcome to IDA-Minsc
 ====================

-IDA-Minsc is a plugin that groups the different aspects of IDAPython's API into a more manageable and intuitive format which allows a reverse-engineer to script different aspects of their work without too much investment.
-Combined with a tagging system for marking specific parts of the databases and quickly retrieving them, most search and annotation needs can be performed in just a couple lines of code.
-The hope is that by simplifying the interaction with IDAPython's API, scripting is more of an implicit task as opposed to explicit development work that the reverse-engineer has to context switch into in order to perform.
+IDA-minsc is a plugin for IDA Pro that assists a user with scripting the IDAPython plugin that is bundled with the disassembler.
+This plugin groups the different aspects of the IDAPython API into a simpler format which allows a reverse engineer to script different aspects of their work with very little investment.

+A number of concepts are introduced such as a tagging system, support for multicased functions, and filtering with the intention that most search and annotation issues can be performed with just a few lines of code.
+This should enable a user to write quick, hacky, throwaway code that can be used to augment their reversing endeavors.

 Table of Contents
 =================